 - Possible placement in a three-week summer pre-academic program in the U.S., with expenses paid for room, board, book allowance, and travel allowance (this benefit may be adjusted due to COVID-19 situation)

 - Prospective Fulbright participants should be aware that public health conditions, availability of consular services and travel, as well as U.S. institutional operating status and policies may affect their ability to travel to the U.S. and participate in academic programs.

 - Are physically present in Taiwan during the year prior to the grant

-- Doctorate Programs: Hold a Master’s degree at the time of application and are qualified and ready to enroll directly in a doctoral program in Fall 2022 (for those planning to apply for a SJD degree, it is necessary to hold a master’s degree in law (LLM) normally from the U.S. in order to be admitted to a SJD program in the U.S.)
+- Doctoral Degree Programs: Hold a Bachelor’s degree or above (Master’s is preferred) at the time of application and are qualified and ready to enroll directly in a doctoral program in Fall 2023

-Master Programs: Hold a Bachelor’s degree at the time of application and are qualified and ready to enroll directly in a master program in Fall 2022
+Master’s Degree Programs: Hold a Bachelor’s degree at the time of application and are qualified and ready to enroll directly in a Master’s program in Fall 2023

 - English Proficiency Statement

-Master Programs: Minimum iBT score 80 or IELTS score (academic) minimum 6.5 taken since September 2020.
+♦ Minimum iBT score 80 or IELTS score (academic) minimum 6.5 taken since September 2021.

 - Meet the Grant Conditions and Provisions (Eligibility & Visa)

 - Wish to pursue studies as medical students.
 However, applicants with medical degrees may receive grants for advanced academic study, but not for internships or residencies

 - The duration of the grants is 12 months, and the grants is renewable for a second year.
 The grants must begin no earlier than August 1, 2023 and no later than June 1, 2024.